chloechiaw/nanomoe/README.md

 A toy Mixture-of-Experts for fast experimentation.
 We utilize nanochat but with an MoE block that replaces the transformer block's dense MLP.

 ## Training
-You can train a reasonably performing Mixture of Experts model for <$20 on 1x H100 using 3-4 less OOMs less compute than the smallest open source MoEs (480x below Pythia-1B (10^2.7 FLOPs) and 9,500x below OLMoE-1B-7B (10^4.0 FLOPs))
+You can train a reasonably performing Mixture of Experts model for <$20 on 1x H100 using 3-4 less OOMs less compute than the smallest open source MoEs (480x below Pythia-1B's 10^2.7 FLOPs and 9,500x below OLMoE-1B-7B's 10^4.0 FLOPs)

 <img width="1289" height="462" alt="png" src="https://github.com/user-attachments/assets/ce1adbb7-da66-4860-8d6f-f65eb04b5549" />